So you’re changing eLearning Platforms and need to migrate…

 Migrating your platform can be an overwhelming process that most people would prefer to avoid if at all possible, which is a prime factor in why we offer LMS Migration Services as an integral part of our core services available to our clients.

-No eLearning platform migration is the same.
+No eLearning platform migration is exactly the same.
 Each platform migration is as unique as the organization’s course offerings that need to be moved from one platform to another.
 Given that there is no “typical” migration, each client’s migration from their old platform to the new platform needs to be individually scoped to best accurately assess the requirements for a successful migration.

 Allowing us to develop a detailed plan for your eLearning platform’s migration benefits you in two ways: